1.FRY/Kosovo: ELECTIONS WILL CREATE NEW "HOUSEHOLDERS"

 vote which was supported by Kuchma.

-Much worse for Kuchma was the battering received from the
+Much worse for Kuchma was the battering received

 "cassette-gate" scandal, which started with a sensational